Gliptal/Theme-HueAccent/README.md

 - Full white (255,255,255) is used for selected details, such as strings and icons.
 - Theme color is used for selected UI elements, such as tabs and rows.
-- Grayish is used for non selected details.
+- Gray is used for non selected details.
 - Slightly darker or lighter versions of the theme color are used where needed.

 Available colors right now are: